openproblems-bio/openproblems/CONTRIBUTING.md

     ```
     To generate an SSH key and add it to your GitHub account, follow [this tutorial from GitHub](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 7. Create a new branch for your task (**no underscores or spaces allowed**).
 It is best to coordinate with other people working on the same feature as you so that there aren't clases in images uploaded to our ECR.
-Here's we're creating a branch called `method-method-name-task-name`, but if you were creating a new metric you might use `metric-metric-name-task-name`.
+Here we're creating a branch called `method-method-name-task-name`, but if you were creating a new metric you might use `metric-metric-name-task-name`.
 In practice you should actually use the name of your method or metric, like `method-meld-differential-abundance` or `metric-mse-label-projection`.

     **Note:** This pushes the branch to your fork, _not to_ `base`.
 You will create a PR to merge your branch to `base` only after all tests are passing.